Rezi/svelte-gestures/README.md

 It contains the most popular gestures: `pan`, `pinch`, `press`, `rotate`, `swipe`, `tap`.
 Besides that, it comes with `shapeGesture` which helps with the recognition of custom shapes declared by a set of x and y coordinates.

+Library **support additional plugins** which can add extra functionality to gestures.
+Currently there is highlight gesture plugin provided for gesture visualization.

 It also exposes a generic event handling core, which can be extended for your specific gesture implementation (see source code on how gestures are implemented).
 Besides above mentioned gestures, there are two more: `composedGesture` and `scroll` gestures: